-“The Heretics of London” is a feature length documentary which is currently in production.
+“The Heretics of London” is a feature length documentary which is now available to download.

 The film features the lives of heretics and those who were burnt at the stake in the London suburb of Smithfield during the 1500’s.
 The area then known as Smoothfield has a long and fascinating history.

 The music score for the “The Heretics of London”, composed by Alma Ryan and The Lumineries is available for download Here

 Special preview and historical background